stacks-network/docs/_develop/storage.md

 ## Delete a file

-You use the <a href="https://blockstack.github.io/blockstack.js/classes/usersession.html#deletefile" target="_blank">UserSession.deleteFile</a>
+You use the <a href="https://blockstack.github.io/blockstack.js/classes/usersession.html#deletefile" target="_blank">UserSession.deleteFile</a> from the application's data store.

 ```JavaScript